Desklight vs ChatGPT.

 Yes — many people do.
 The friction shows up at scale.
 ChatGPT requires you to prompt-engineer your brand into every conversation, copy outputs into another tool to schedule them, manually maintain consistency across posts, and re-explain your brand to every new chat.
 Desklight extracts your brand profile once and uses it on every render automatically.
 The brand stays consistent because it's enforced in the renderer, not asked for in a prompt.

-ChatGPT (2026): Free tier, Plus $20/mo, Pro $200/mo, Team $25/user/month, Enterprise custom.
-Desklight: pay-as-you-go free with $5 credit, Solo $29/mo, Solo Pro $59/mo, Team $99/mo with 3 seats.
-ChatGPT charges for general AI access; Desklight for the marketing-ops workflow at API par.
+ChatGPT (2026): Free tier, Go $8/mo, Plus $20/mo, Pro $100/mo or $200/mo, Business $25/user/month ($20/user annual), Enterprise custom.
+Desklight: pay-as-you-go free with $5 starter credit, Pro $29/mo with $29 in credits, Team $99/mo with $99 pooled credits and 3 seats.
+ChatGPT charges for general AI access; Desklight charges for the marketing-ops workflow and bundles model costs at API par.